We're Not Gonna Take It (Twisted Sister song)

-"We're Not Gonna Take It" is a song by the American band Twisted Sister from their album Stay Hungry.
-It was first released as a single (with "You Can't Stop Rock & Roll" as the B-side) on April 27, 1984.
-The Stay Hungry album was released two weeks later, on May 10, 1984.
+"We're Not Gonna Take It" is a song by American heavy metal band Twisted Sister from their album Stay Hungry.
+It was first released as a single (with "You Can't Stop Rock & Roll" as the B-side) in May 1984.

 The single reached No. 21 on the Billboard Hot 100 singles chart, making it Twisted Sister's only Top 40 single.
-In addition, it is also the band's highest-selling single in the United States, having been certified Gold on June 3, 2009 for sales of over 500,000 units.
+It is the band's highest-selling single in the United States, having been certified Gold on June 3, 2009, for sales of over 500,000 units.
 The song was ranked No. 47 on 100 Greatest 80's Songs and No. 21 on VH1's 100 Greatest One Hit Wonders of the 80s.

-It also received criticism when the Parents Music Resource Center included the song on its "Filthy Fifteen" list for alleged violent lyrical content, allegations that were repudiated by lead singer Dee Snider.
+In 1985, it received criticism when the Parents Music Resource Center included the song on its "Filthy Fifteen" list for alleged violent lyrical content, allegations that were repudiated by lead singer Dee Snider.

 Background

 "We're Not Gonna Take It" was written by vocalist Dee Snider.
 As influences for the song, he cites the glam rock band Slade and the Christmas carol "O Come, All Ye Faithful".
 The end of the song uses lines from character Douglas C. Niedermeyer in the film Animal House (e.g., "You're all worthless and weak!").
 Mark Metcalf, who played Niedermeyer, stars in the video.